Dark-backed wood quail

-The dark-backed wood quail (Odontophorus melanonotus) is a bird species in the family Odontophoridae, the New World quail.
+The dark-backed wood quail (Odontophorus melanonotus) is a bird species in the family Odontophoridae, which is the New World quail.
 It is found in Colombia and Ecuador.

 Taxonomy and systematics

 The dark-backed wood quail is one of 15 species in the genus Odontophorus.
 Within the genus, it is part of the chestnut wood quail species complex.
 At various times it has been proposed or considered as conspecific with chestnut wood quail (O. hyperythrus), rufous-fronted wood quail (O. erythrops), and rufous-breasted wood quail (O. speciosus).

 The generic name Odontophorus is from the Greek odontophoros, meaning tooth-bearing.
 The specific epithet melanonotus is from the Greek melas, meaning black, and notus, meaning backed.